MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/onedrive-offline.md

 ### Turn off Offline mode

 > [!NOTE]
-> Offline mode is per-device setting and needs to be configured on every device that you use to access OneDrive web app
+> Offline mode is per-device setting and needs to be configured on every device that you use to access OneDrive web app.

 1. To turn off Offline mode, navigate to **My files** view.